gboleslavsky/HiveUnit/README.md

 # HiveUnit
 This framework facilitates Test Driven Development of Hive scripts.
 It does so without any dependencies on local install of any Hadoop software.
 It is designed to run as a java jar, invoked by shell scripts, one set per OS.
-The command level API consists of five commands so far, and can be trivially extended to support an arbitrary number of commands, each with its own set of parameters.
+Command level API consists of five commands, and can be trivially extended to support an arbitrary number of commands, each with its own set of parameters.
 Commands supported so far:

 eth -- converts excel test definition to hql -- given an .xlsx file formatted as shown in test definition spreadsheets in the data folder, generates a folder on the file system, currently named hql, with a set of folders for each spreadsheet, each folder with its own subfolders, one per statement type, of HQL DDL and DML statements, needed to conduct an automated test.